pbrewczynski/learnxinyminutes-docs/swift.html.markdown

 // Functions are a first-class type, meaning they can be nested
 // in functions and can be passed around

-// Function with Swift header docs (format as reStructedText)
+// Function with Swift header docs (format as modified Markdown)

 /**
 A greet operation